m-rousse/m-rousse.github.io/_posts/2016-05-05-linux-on-ram-via-pxe.markdown

 categories: sysadmin
 ---

-Having a room filled with computers able to boot over PXE, either a classroom or a LAN Party during sleeptime, or having a computer bios locked but with PXE before the hard drive, gave me the desire to design a system to quickly boot on a system and perform all kind of operations I needed.
+Having a room filled with computers able to boot over PXE, either a classroom or a LAN Party during sleeptime, or having a computer bios locked but with PXE before the hard drive, gave me the desire to design a computer to quickly boot on a system and perform all kind of operations I needed.

-So came the idea of setting up a server to boot on an already installed OS, and this OS to be a Archlinux easily updateable.
+So came the idea of setting up a server to boot on an already installed OS, and this OS to be a Archlinux easily updateable (so not a liveCD).

-This could be useful in order to boot quickly a cluster, automate tasks (retrieve the SAM/shadow file of a computer, install an OS, ...) and/or for trolling only.
+This could be useful in order to boot quickly a cluster, automate tasks (retrieve the SAM/shadow file of a computer, install an OS, ...) and/or for trolling.

 The work has been divided in three steps :